 Chevron is committed to improving the lives of all its employees and their communities.
 For example, Saudi Arabian Chevron's hospital and field clinic for PZ operations recorded some 14,000 visits by employees, their families and other community members in 2014.

 Creating a safe work environment in the PZ is a top priority.
-At the end of 2013, employees and contractors of Chevron’s subsidiary at Mina Saud and Wafra logged more than 7 million work-hours without a day-away-from-work incident and drove 20 million miles without a major crash.
+At the end of 2013, employees and contractors of Chevron's subsidiary at Mina Saud and Wafra had logged more than 14 million work-hours without a day-away-from-work incident and had driven 3 million miles without a major crash.

 Texaco was the first major oil company to enter a downstream relationship with the kingdom, and today Chevron continues to be an important purchaser of Saudi crude oil.
 Chevron has an agreement to operate the kingdom's 50 percent interest in the hydrocarbon resources of the onshore area of the PZ.
 Chevron pays a royalty and other taxes on that production.